 The interior consists of three naves divided by columns of the Tuscan order and chapels in Gothic, Baroque, and Mannerism styles, sumptuously decorated with elaborate gilded wood altars and gazed azulejos (Portuguese tiles).

-You can also visit the cloister with a small garden and chapels, including a bone one, the upper choir, and the Museum of the Cathedral on the upper floor.
-You can also climb up the bell tower to get a bird’s-eye view of the surrounding area.
+You can visit the cloister with a small garden and chapels, the upper choir, and the Museum of the Cathedral on the upper floor.
+You should also climb up the bell tower to get a bird’s-eye view of the surrounding area.

 Faro Cathedral is open from Monday to Saturday and costs 3.50 euros.